danielhrisca/asammdf/documentation/intro.rst

 * natsort
 * cChardet : to detect non-standard unicode encodings
 * lxml : for canmatrix arxml support
+* lz4 : to speed up the disk IO peformance

 optional dependencies needed for exports